 The Iran Nonproliferation Act of 2000, P.L.
 106-178, was amended by P.L.
 109-112 to make its provisions applicable to Syria as well as Iran.
 The amended act, known as the Iran and Syria Nonproliferation Act, requires the President to submit semi-annual reports to designated congressional committees, identifying any persons involved in arms transfers to or from Iran or Syria; also, the act authorizes the President to impose various sanctions against such individuals.
 On October 13, 2006, President Bush signed P.L.
-109-353 which expanded the scope of the original law by adding North Korea to its provisions, thereby renaming the law the Iran, North

-Korea, and Syria Nonproliferation Act (or INKSNA for short).
-The list of Syrian entities designated under INKSNA include: Army Supply Bureau (2008), Syrian Navy (2009), Syrian Air Force (2009), and Ministry of Defense (2008).
+109-353 which expanded the scope of the original law by adding North Korea to its provisions, thereby renaming the law the Iran, North Korea, and Syria Nonproliferation Act (or INKSNA for short).
+The list of Syrian entities designated under INKSNA includes Army Supply Bureau (2008), Syrian Navy (2009), Syrian Air Force (2009), and Ministry of Defense (2008).
+On May 24, 2011, the State Department designated the Industrial Establishment of Defense and Scientific Studies and Research Center (SSRC) under INKSNA.